rehab

 Success After Addiction

 That is when the need for examples comes into play.
 People often point to the famous.
 Robert Downey, Jr., Eminem, Elton John, Demi Lovato.
-All of these popular names, and many more, have defeated addiction and gone on to claim fortune and fame.
+All of these popular names, and many more, have recovered from addiction and gone on to claim fortune and fame.
 But this is just the tip of the iceberg.

 Miami Music Week